-The total purchase amount must be paid by the close of business the day following the end of the auction.
-Payments must be made at the Pima County Treasurer's Office located at 240 N. Stone Avenue, Tucson, Arizona, 85701.
+The total purchase amount must be paid by the date indicated in the bidding rules.
+Payments may be made by ACH (electronic check), Fed wire or made by check or cash at the Pima County Treasurer's Office located at 240 N. Stone Avenue, Tucson, Arizona, 85701.
+Payment instructions will be provided on the Real Auction website.
 Upon payment of the purchased tax liens, the investor will be issued a receipt that indicates the parcel number, the certificate number and dollar amount paid.
-Acceptable forms of payment are cash, check, cashier's check, credit card, debit card, ACH or wire.
-If you wish to pay by ACH or wire, please contact us at (520) 724-8775 for instructions.
+The receipt will not include the fee charged by Real Auction.

 ALL SALES ARE FINAL unless there are mitigating circumstances.
-Such circumstances should be placed in writing and submitted to the Treasurer for her decision.
+Such circumstances should be placed in writing and submitted to the Treasurer for their decision.
+A refund may be issued depending on the decision.